uchicago-dsi/hpc-doc/README.md

 # HPC_DOC for DSI CLUSTER
 # Accounts
 We do not have apporiate way to probe whether we have an CS account or not, one way is just try to login to the login node.
 If you can, then you has an CS account.
 Otherwise, sent the ticket via https://account-request.cs.uchicago.edu/account/requests .
+## Group
+Similarly, send a ticket to techstaff@cs.uchicago.edu if you would like to create a group a join a group.

+## Space
+After the group exist, we can create a folder for that space via zfs command.

+**Those commands are only for admin**

+### Create Project Folder
+There are two folders, project and scratch */net/project* cluster-storage1.uchicago.edu
+*/net/scratch*
+cluster-storage2.uchicago.edu

+To prevent conflict, we use __$name for the group name.
+For example, if the group name is dsi, then the folder name will be __dsi.
+Because there exist user and user group with the same name, so we use __$name for the group name.

+- ask CS staff to create group
+    - group_name = __$name
+- zfs create tank/projects/$name
+- zfs set refquota=500G  tank/projects/$name
+- chown root:__$name tank/projests/$name
+- getent group __$name

+### Share your folder
+- chgrp __$name tank/projects/$name
+- chmod g+s tank/projects/$name
+- chmod -R g+w tank/projects/$name

 # SSH
 cnetid is the username for the cluster.
 The password is the same as the one used for the cnetid network.
 ```